-Several IACHEC Working Groups[†] have been engaged in defining "standard candle" for crosscalibration purposes:
+Several IACHEC Working Groups[§] have been engaged in defining "standard candles" for crosscalibration purposes:

-- Clusters of Galaxies: Nevalainen et al. (2010) discuss a sample of bright clusters of galaxies, used for the verification of the cross-calibration status among the ACIS, the EPIC, and the BeppoSAX/MECS in the 0.7-10 keV energy band.
-The results of this study stimulated and contributed to the re-calibration of the Chandra effective area embedded in the CALDB change between 3.4 and 4.1 at the turn of this decade.
-Later this study was extended to the XIS,21 contributing to the refinement of the calibration of the time evolution of their contamination layer.
-More recently this Group has investigated the impact that cross-calibration uncertainties may have on the determination of the galaxy cluster mass through measurements of the inter-cluster gas temperature profile.22 - Effective area: This WG has been running a cross-calibration campaign on PKS2155-304 since 2006.14 This campaign is constituted by simultaneous observations of with Chandra, NuSTAR, Suzaku, Swift, and XMM-Newton.
+• Clusters of Galaxies: Nevalainen et al. (2010) discuss a sample of bright clusters of galaxies, used for the verification of the cross-calibration status among the ACIS, the EPIC, and the BeppoSAX/MECS in the 0.7-10 keV energy band.
+The results of this study stimulated and contributed to the re-calibration of the Chandra effective area embedded in the CALDB change between version 3.4 and version 4.1 at the turn of this decade.
+Later this study was extended to the XIS,44 contributing to the refinement of the calibration of the time evolution of their contamination layer.
+More recently this Group has investigated the impact that cross-calibration uncertainties may have on the determination of the galaxy cluster mass and the consequent cosmological parameters through measurements of the intra-cluster gas temperature profile.^{25,45}

+[§]http://web.mit.edu/iachec/wgs

+- Coordinated observations (already known as "Effective area"): This WG has been running a cross-calibration campaign on PKS2155-304 since 2006.17 This campaign comprises simultaneous observations of with Chandra, NuSTAR, Suzaku, Swift, and XMM-Newton (and now NuSTAR).
 Other blazars such as 3C273 and H1426+428 are the basis of a systematic comparison of the effective area calibration between the Chandra gratings and the XMM-Newton X-ray payload (Smith & Marshall, in preparation) - Non-thermal SNR: This WG deals primarily with effective area cross-calibration above 10 keV.
-The pioneer work by38 on the Crab Nebula, has been later challenged.^{25, 39} An update of this study, solely based on quasi-simultaneous observations, is being published (Natalucci et al., in preparation).
-Alternative, albeit weaker, plerionic spectra have been proposed for this purpose, such as G21.5-0.9.18

-[†]http://web.mit.edu/iachec/wgs

-- Thermal SNR: The compact SNR 1E0102-72.3 has become a standard calibration target for redistribution and effective area monitoring.
-A semi-empirical model based on a continuum version of the APEC code40 was developed to describe its soft X-ray spectrum, and constrained observationally using the RGS spectra.
-The 1E0102-72.3 spectra are used to constrain the cross-calibration of the effective area at the energy of strong and well-isolated (at CCD resolution) He- and H-like transitions of OVII, OVIII, NeIX, and NeX10 - White Dwarfs and Isolated Neutron Stars: The main goal of this WG is the refinement of the LETGS effective area in the softest X-ray energy band (λ >40).
+This work has assumed additional importance as the pioneer work by Kirsch et al. (2005)46 on the Crab Nebula, has been later challenged.^{28,47} An update of this study, solely based on quasi-simultaneous observations, is being published (Natalucci et al., in preparation).
+As discussed in § 5 alternative, albeit weaker, plerionic spectra have been proposed for this purpose, such as G21.5-0.9.22 - Thermal SNR: The compact SNR 1E0102-72.3 has truly become a standard calibration target for redistribution, effective area, and contamination monitoring.
+A semi-empirical model based on a continuum version of the APEC code48 was developed to describe its soft X-ray spectrum, and constrained observationally using the RGS spectra.
+The 1E0102-72.3 spectra are used to constrain the cross-calibration of the effective area at the energy of strong and well-isolated (at CCD resolution) He- and H-like transitions of OVII, OVIII, NeIX, and NeX.14

+• White Dwarfs and Isolated Neutron Stars: The main goal of this WG is the refinement of the LETGS effective area in the softest X-ray energy band (λ >40).
 Sources used for this purpose are WDs such as GD153, Hz43, and Sirius B, as well as the INS RXJ1856-6-3754.

-Fig. 7 represents a synopsis of cross-calibration measurements in the 0.1-10 keV energy band recently as published in IACHEC papers.^{10, 14, 18, 20, 21} It must be stressed that these results were published at different times, and therefore do not correspond to a homogeneous set of calibrations.
-Readers are warmly encouraged to refer to the continuously updated IACHEC paper web page[‡] for a discussion of the most updated cross-calibration status.
+Fig. 7 represents a synopsis of cross-calibration measurements in the 0.1-10 keV energy band recently as published in IACHEC papers.^{14, 17, 22, 44, 49} It must be stressed that these results were published at different times, and therefore do not correspond to a homogeneous set of calibrations.
+Readers are warmly encouraged to refer to the continuously updated IACHEC publication web page[¶] for a discussion of the most updated cross-calibration status.

-The status of inter-calibration among operational instruments in three energy bands: "soft" (photon energy, $E \le 2$ keV), "medium" ($E \simeq 2-10$ keV), and "hard" (E > 10 keV) can be summarized as follows:
+The status of inter-calibration among operational instruments in three energy bands: "soft" (E < 2 keV), "medium" $(E \simeq 2-10 \text{ keV})$, and "hard" (E > 10 keV) can be summarized as follows: